KelseySteele/P6-Feed-Reader/README.md

 To test that this was being done asynchronously, I created a new test suite named “Initial Entries” and included a “beforeEach” and “done()” function that made sure the loadFeed function loaded before the expectation test.

-### Test that at least one entry element is within the feed element.
+### Test that there are four entry elements within the feed element.
 I knew that I needed to have a test that showed that the “article.entry” element was within the “div.feed” element, so within the test suite, I created variables to hold them called entryElement and feedContainer.

 I tried different matchers such as “has” and “hasClass” to see if I could simply use these two elements, but this kept resulting in failed tests.
 I then just ended up testing to see if these two elements existed by running “expect(entryElement).toBeDefined()” and “expect(feedContainer).toBeDefined()”.
 Both of these tests resulted in successful specs.